 If you have backdated taxes owing in these states but haven’t registered for sales tax, then it is worth considering registering sooner rather than later.

 For smaller Amazon sellers, registering for sales tax in every state can be quite overwhelming.
 The Stair-Step Method is an effective way of gradually becoming compliant in each state without breaking the bank.
 This method involves identifying where you owe the most sales tax (or sell the most goods) and register in these States - gradually moving out to smaller States as cashflow allows.
+You can review some sales tax strategies here.

 If you currently have backdated tax exposure that needs addressing, I recommend speaking with a sales tax expert about your specific circumstances.